-Description: Thallus fruticose-filamentous, brown to olive-black, pendulous, to 30 cm long, isotomic dichotomously branched towards the base, but becoming anisotomic dichotomous towards the apices, the angles between dichotomies mainly obtuse.
+Description: Thallus fruticose-filamentous, brown to olive-black, pendulous, to 30 cm long, isotomic dichotomously branched towards the base, but becoming anisotomic dichotomous towards the apices, the angles between dichotomies mainly acute.
 Main branches much larger than the secondary ones, usually twisted and foveolate to channeled, sometimes flattened at the base, (0.3-)0.5-1.0(-2.0) mm diam, without spinules and pseudocyphellae.
 Soralia absent to sparse, usually tuberculate.
 Apothecia usually absent.
 Spot tests: cortex and medulla K-, C-, KC-, P- (rarely P+ red), UV-; soralia P+ red.
 Photobiont chlorococcoid.
 Chemistry: fumarprotocetraric acid in the soralia.

 Growth form: Fruticose filamentous